 Why Is Progress Monitoring Important at the Secondary Level?

-While working with students in both middle and high schools you likely see many struggling learners who have significant deficits in academic skills.
+While working with students in both middle and high schools, you likely see many struggling learners with significant deficits in academic skills.
 You have developed goals for your struggling students and prepared an intervention plan to fill in gaps.

 Why should you periodically monitor those students?
 Simply put, you need to know if those students are on track to achieve the academic goal you developed and whether the intervention being delivered is effective toward reaching those goals.